wav/osgi-tooling/KarafPackagingPlugin.md

 > BYO features file
 > `featuresFile := Some((resourceDirectory in Compile).value / "features.xml")`

-> Add the dependencies of `featuresRequired` to `libraryDepencencies`.
-See settings for more info.
-> `KarafPackagingKeys.featuresAddDependencies := true`

 #### TODO

-- Add bundles from non `mvn:` style urls to project feature
 - Report on bundles that cannot be added to the project feature with a suggestion
 - Generate a different feature file based on configurations so that bundle URL's aren't pointing to the local file system.
         Eg. do `<bundle>file://...</bundle>` and `<bundle>mvn:...</bundle>`
         Work around: override the setting `featuresProjectBundle`
-- Create a KAR